Homework Practice Sessions

 But don’t get us wrong.
 We are also fans of the “stick”.
 The best coaches know how to apply that balance of both carrot and stick leading to a winning season.
 For the stick, we still have our Conceptual Academy unit exams, which your student will find to be quite the challenge, especially given their team-based “pyramid” format.
 But with plenty of practice, it will be a challenge met with success.
 You will find many winning seasons.

-The Homework Practice Sessions (HPS) will come live online in early August for the upcoming 2018-2019 academic year.
-This new feature will apply across all courses offered at Conceptual Academy.
+The Homework Practice Sessions (HPS) is now live for the 2018-2019 academic year and beyond.
+This new feature applies across all courses offered at Conceptual Academy.

 Your support is greatly appreciated and helps to pay it forward to the further development of our novel Homework Practice Sessions as well as the other amazing features of Conceptual Academy.
 Thank you so much for this support.
 And, as always, please write to us with any questions you may have.
 We look forward to hearing from you.
 Write to Support@ConceptualAcademy.com.